kacluk123/impact-recruitment-task/README.md

 # How to Run

-1. Create a `.env` file and insert the following:
+1. Create a `.env` file in the root folder and insert the following:

    ```
    API_URL=https://fakestoreapi.com